vonopr/nse-python-doc/source/index.rst

 .. _nse-python: http://tesla.parallel.ru/vonopr/nse-python

 This is the documention of nse-python_ project.
-It provides python tools for processing the ouput of nse projects.
+It provides python tools for processing the output of nse projects.

 Installation